hisplan/SCGW-F25/README.md

 ## Setup

+### Prerequisites

+For a smooth installation, ensure that your machine is running Miniconda version `25.5.1` or later.

 ### Mac

-The following setup instructions were validated on a Mac with an Apple M2 chip, using Miniconda version 25.5.1.
+The following setup instructions were validated on a Mac with an Apple M2 chip, using Miniconda version `25.5.1`.

 ```bash
 conda create -n scgw_f25 python=3.12 pip jupyterlab